CheyneyComputerScience/CARE-U-AREL-exp-2-video/README.md

 # CARE-U-AREL-exp-2-video
-This holds the raw video for experiment to of the AREL OAK-D challenge experiment 2
+This holds the raw video for experiment 2 of the AREL OAK-D challenge

 !["Creative Commons License BY SA"](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)